- Posted on

 - Featured Image

-Setting Up a Basic Web Server: Apache vs. NGINX Differences In the world of web server software, Apache and NGINX stand out as the two most popular solutions used on the Internet today.
-They power a massive chunk of websites and applications, each boasting unique features, performance characteristics, and configuration styles. -
+In the world of web server software, Apache and NGINX stand out as the two most popular solutions used on the Internet today.
+They power a massive chunk of websites and applications, each boasting unique features, performance characteristics, and configuration styles.
+However, for someone just stepping into server management or setting up a basic website, it can be challenging to decide between Apache and NGINX.
+This article aims to provide a foundational understanding of both servers, their differences, and how to set them up on a Linux system.
+Apache HTTP Server, often referred to simply as Apache, was launched in 1995 and has since been a top player in the web server industry. -

 - Posted on